Skip to content

 Frequently asked questions

-- There's no universal benchmark — the honest answer is that scores vary by industry, region, company size, and how the survey is run.
-Widely used rules of thumb treat anything above zero as acceptable, roughly +10 to +30 as good, and above +40 as excellent.
+There's no universal benchmark - scores vary by industry, region, company size, and how the survey is run, and vendors' published benchmark tables disagree with each other.
+Common rules of thumb: below 0 needs attention, 0 to +20 is reasonable, +21 to +40 is good, and above +40 is excellent.
+For orientation, published cross-industry benchmarks cluster in the twenties - Hive HR's Q3 2024 benchmark was +27, and Perceptyx puts its global benchmark in the low-to-mid 20s.
 Your own trend over time, and the gaps between teams, are far more informative than an absolute target.

 TeamPredict Team